Lorenzo Alier Cassi: Civil War and afterwards

 According to one scholar Alier was involved in the Carlist conspiracy against the Republic; in immediate aftermath of the February 1936 elections he reportedly remained in touch with military conspirators from UME and spent 3 days in his secret headquarters waiting for the order to rise.
 Details of his possible engagement in the conspiracy which eventually produced the July Coup are not available.
 His two sons were detained, but it is not known whether Alier Cassi shared their fate or whether he was in Barcelona at all; a later press note claimed that he “saw his son die” but made no references to his own incarceration.
 According to a vague press note Alier “miraculously escaped” death and went into hiding into an unnamed village, where he spent most of the war until arrival of the Nationalist troops.

 In February 1939, shortly after the Nationalist takeover of Catalonia, the fellow Carlist and the Nationalist minister of justice at the time, Conde de Rodezno, nominated Alier the dean of the Barcelona Colegio de Abogados.
 His activity at this position is subject to conflicting accounts.
-According to a historiographic study Alier at least formally authorised purges among the city lawyers and worked to built the new Francoist juridical infrastructure.
+According to a historiographic study Alier at least formally authorised purges among the city lawyers and worked to build the new Francoist juridical infrastructure.
 In November 1939 he created Comisión de Abogados Ex-Combatientes y Ex-Cautivos, a sub-section of the corporation; its objective was to build sort of a trusted elite of lawyers, who would later enjoy various types of privileges, including financial ones.
 He also issued circulars which noted that lawyers “supportive of democratic ideas, incompatible with the new [Francoist] state, should be repealed”.
 On the other hand, according to a press note from the 1950s “la justicia se cumplió en el Colegio de Abogados serenamente, sin asomo de venganza” and Alier acted on St. Augustin's principle that wounds can not be healed with violence.

 There is scarcely any other information on Alier's activity after 1939.
 According to one source he emerged from the war as already broken, prematurely aged old man, plunged into deep depression by death of his two oldest sons.
 He did not engage in political activity again, be it in Carlist of Francoist ranks.
 Apart from professional activity in Colegio he limited his public appearances to religious events, at times flavored with Traditionalism, e.g. in 1940 he was noted as taking part in a sermon to honor the Traditionalist dead.
 His own death was barely noticed in the press, acknowledged in few Barcelona and Madrid papers.